BY Niall Rooney | 22/07/2019

 Ground Labs offers a solution that can take the time and effort out of finding sensitive data and mitigating the risk associated with not meeting credit card compliance standards.

-Avoid becoming the next organisation that fails to meet the standard by finding and keeping track of the data you have in your network.
-The lightweight Ground Labs solution for Enterprise and Corporate data discovery can be deployed in minutes and conducts scans in real-time to start finding sensitive data immediately, leaving no stone unturned in your organisations’ network.
+Avoid becoming the next organization that fails to meet credit card compliance standards by finding and keeping track of the data you have in your network.
+The lightweight Ground Labs solution for Enterprise and Corporate data discovery can be deployed in minutes and conducts scans in real-time to start finding sensitive data immediately, leaving no stone unturned in your organizations’ network.

-Common sources of unsecured data include workstations (windows), servers (Windows and Linux), email (office 365, Exchange), databases (Oracle, MS SQL) and on the cloud (AWS S3, OneDrive).
+Common sources of unsecured data include workstations (Windows, macOS), servers (Windows and Linux), email (Microsoft 365, Gmail, IMAP), databases (Oracle, MS SQL) and on the cloud (AWS S3, OneDrive, Dropbox Business).
 Ground Labs scans all of these sources extensively and the cutting edge pattern matching algorithm keeps false positives to an industry-leading minimum.
+You can find a full list of supported platforms here.

-Ground Labs software was designed from the ground up to take efficiently meet data security standards such as credit card compliance requirements like PCI DSS.
+Ground Labs software was designed from the ground up to help your organization easily and efficiently meet data security standards such as credit card compliance requirements like PCI DSS.

 For more information, we would be delighted to chat with you about how we can help you to implement a customised solution for your compliance needs.